-SPECIAL NEEDS.
-Whenever possible, classroom activities and testing procedures will be adjusted to respond to requests for accommodation by students with disabilities who have documented their situation with the registrar and who have arranged to have the documentation forwarded to the course instructor.
+My own statement: Whenever possible, classroom activities and testing procedures will be adjusted to respond to requests for accommodation by students with disabilities who have documented their situation with the registrar and who have arranged to have the documentation forwarded to the course instructor.
 Computer Science students who need special adjustments made to computer hardware or software in order to facilitate their participation must also document their needs with the registrar in advance before any accommodation will be attempted.

 GENDER-INCLUSIVE LANGUAGE.
 For academic discourse, spoken and written, the faculty expects students to use gender inclusive language for human beings.
-This is not actually relevant for this course, but it's an official college policy that the syllabus contain some sort of notice like this
+This is not actually relevant for this course, but it's an official college policy that the syllabus contain some sort of notice like this.

 OFFICE HOURS.
 I try to keep a balance: Stop by anytime, but prefer my scheduled office hours.
-Please note that my teaching schedule this semester prevents me from holding office hours on MWF afternoons, which traditionally has been a favorite time for students to get help in this course.
-Please plan accordingly.
-Also, any time my door is closed, it means I'm doing something uninterruptable, such as making an important phone call.
+Any time my door is closed, it means I'm doing something uninterruptable, such as making an important phone call.
 Do not bother knocking; instead, come back in a few minutes or send me an email.

-Dress and deportment.
+DRESS AND DEPORTMENT.
 Please dress in a way that shows you take class seriously-more like a job than a slumber party.
 (If you need to wear athletic clothes because of activities before or after class, that's ok, but try to make yourself as professional-looking as possible.)
 If you must eat during class (for schedule or health reasons), please let the instructor know ahead of time; we will talk about how to minimize the distraction.